 There is also a delightful village of guinea pigs and a spider house, for those who appreciate a creepy crawly or two.
 Grab a bite to eat at the Jungle café, or pack a lunch and settle down within the extensive grounds to watch the world go by and the wildlife.
 If your parent has live-in care, this is an ideal place for them to visit with their companion.

 Sculthorpe Moor Community Nature Reserve is a large expanse of land made up of a variety of habitats.
 These include sedge and reedbeds, wet woodland, wet meadow, hazel coppice and open water.
 It is the ideal place to visit with your elderly parents if they take solace from the peace of a pristine natural setting.

 This is a birdwatcher’s paradise, and if you spend a few hours here, you will see many interesting and often rare species.
 There is a hide for the committed twitcher.
 In the summer months, the large pond glistens with visiting dragonflies, and if you’re lucky, you may even see a water vole making its way through the drainage ditches.
 There is a dedicated programme of activity sessions and guided walks that offer the chance for visitors to learn all about this tranquil nature reserve and the huge variety of wildlife that call it home.

 Five Things to do with your Elderly Parents in Burnham Market, Norfolk

 No matter how elderly or infirm your parents are, you can still enjoy a day out or short break together in Burnham Market and the surrounding towns and villages.
-Elderly care has moved on from the traditional care or nursing home model, and the idea of live-in care at home is an increasingly attractive option for many older people.
-A good caregiver can provide anything from companion care to dementia care, and the one-to-one attention makes it easier than ever before to get out and about.
+Elderly care has moved on from the traditional care or nursing home model, and the idea of live-in care in Norfolk is an increasingly attractive option for many older people.

 Five Things to do With Your Elderly Parents in Aylsham, Norfolk